-Individually, any of the above three deficiencies confirm that the Siting Hearing, including the Pre-Filing Notice, did not comport with standards of fundamental fairness; however, combined, the three deficiencies reveal a clear bias that none of those in control of how the Siting Hearing was to be conducted were concerned with the rights of the Latino community, which comprise the majority of West Chicago residents.
-This, despite the fact that West Chicago is considered a "majority-minority" community because Latinos as an ethnic group represent the largest population, namely 52% of city residents.
+Individually, any of the above three deficiencies confirm that the Siting Hearing, including the the three deficiencies reveal a clear bias that none of those in control of how the Siting Hearing was to be conducted were concerned with the rights of the Latino community, which comprise the majority of West Chicago residents.
+This, despite the fact that West Chicago is considered a population, namely 52% of city residents.
 Each deficiency is described in greater detail below.